lifting-bits/mcsema/tools/mcsema_disass/dyninst/README.md

 ## Using mcsema-dyninst-disass

 mcsema-dyninst-disass replaces the IDA Pro frontend in the sense that both take a binary file as input and produce a Google Protocol Buffer file as output.
 The output can then be fed into mcsema-lift for further processing.
+Command line arguments are the same as for other frontends.

 ## Known limitations
 Pull request fixing bugs or implementing missing features are welcomed!